-- that LPs represent a functionally very important venom component group, potentially at least as - effective as neurotoxins (Kuzmenkov et al., 2016; Kuhn-Nentwig, 2021).
-By destroying unselectively - negatively charged membranes in a target organism, LPs exert an own high insecticidal activity, but - by doing so, they also support the effect of neurotoxins, thus giving neurotoxins free access to ion - 80 channels (Corzo et al., 2002; Wullschleger et al., 2005; Kuhn-Nentwig et al., 2019).
-Evolutionary - speaking, however, it is also possible that LPs could become equal or more important than - 82 neurotoxins in the long run.
-This would imply that the LP strategy is faster, cheaper or more suitable - to prevent resistance mechanisms than relying on the classical neurotoxins. - To consider such a strategy, it is important to know which spider taxa use LPs.
-So far, besides - 85 Cupiennius, LPs has only been known from four families, namely Ctenidae, Lycosidae, Oxyopidae, - and Zodariidae, thus, it is unclear how general or widespread the development of LPs is. - 87 Traditionally, Cupiennius had been considered a member of Ctenidae, recently it was moved to - 88 Trechaleidae (Piacentini and Ramírez, 2019), but it had also been discussed as belonging to the - Pisauridae or Lycosidae (for more details, see WSC 2021), thus, we keep it here separate. - 90 NGS platforms, like IlluminaHiSeq 3000, provide an opportunity for cost-efficient sequencing of - 91 many cDNA libraries, when avoiding the pitfall traps of possible transcriptome contaminations - through this technology (Langenegger et al., 2019).
-To elucidate the occurrence of LPs in spider - families, we analyzed NGS venom gland transcriptomes from 48 species belonging to 23 spider - families, more or less related to the afore mentioned families with known LP structures and their - 95 wider relatives. - 26 LPs of spiders are encoded in three different precursor structures (Kozlov et al., 2006).
-In simple - 97 precursors, after the signal peptide, the propeptide ends with a processing quadruplet motif (PQM), - followed by a single peptide and a stop codon, whereas in binary precursors two peptides are - 99 connected to each other by a linker, and accordingly, in complex precursors three up to an unknown - 100 number (13 or more LPs) of peptides are connected.
-Linkers are short anionic peptides, N-terminally - 101 with an inverted PQM motif and C-terminally with a PQM motif, and they are likely to be excised by - 102 PQM proteases during maturation from precursor structures.
-The PQM motif is the specific - 103 recognition site for a specific venom protease, which releases the peptides during peptide maturation - 104 (Kozlov and Grishin, 2007; Langenegger et al., 2018; Kuhn-Nentwig, 2021). - 105 We found LPs in 20 species, belonging to five spider families and Cupiennius, and a strikingly high - structural diversity in Lycosidae.
-All these families are part of the RTA-clade, as noted above, where wolf spiders represent one of the most modern major spider family with nearly 2500 species, - won sphers represent one of the most modern major spher family with hearly 2500 species, corresponding to about 5 % of all spider species (WSC, 2021).
-Our results support the idea that LPs - are a remarkable innovation in spider venom, suitable to support or even replace the function of 3^{10} - neurotoxins in an evolutionary context.
-These results on abundance and diversity of LPs so far - 111 characterized from Cupiennius and from five spider families opens the door into a surprising library - 112 of combinatorial peptides more or less unknown to science.
+To consider such a strategy, it is important to know which spider taxa use LPs.
+So far, besides Cupiennius, LPs has only been known from four families, namely Ctenidae, Lycosidae, Oxyopidae, and Zodariidae, thus, it is unclear how general or widespread the development of LPs is.
+Traditionally, Cupiennius had been considered a member of Ctenidae, recently it was moved to Trechaleidae (Piacentini and Ramírez, 2019), but it had also been discussed as belonging to the Pisauridae or Lycosidae (for more details, see WSC 2021), thus, we keep it here separate.

+NGS platforms, like IlluminaHiSeq 3,000, provide an opportunity for cost-efficient sequencing of many cDNA libraries, when avoiding the pitfall traps of possible transcriptome contaminations through this technology (Langenegger et al., 2019).
+To elucidate the occurrence of LPs in spider families, we analyzed NGS venom gland transcriptomes from 48 species belonging to 23 spider families, more or less related to the afore mentioned families with known LP structures and their wider relatives.

+LPs of spiders are encoded in three different precursor structures (Kozlov et al., 2006).
+In simple precursors, after the signal peptide, the propeptide ends with a processing quadruplet motif (PQM), followed by a single peptide and a stop codon, whereas in binary precursors two peptides are connected to each other by a linker, and accordingly, in complex precursors three up to an unknown number (13 or more LPs) of peptides are connected.
+Linkers are short anionic peptides, N-terminally with an inverted PQM motif and C-terminally with a PQM motif, and they are likely to be excised by PQM proteases during maturation from precursor structures.
+The PQM motif is the specific recognition site for a specific venom protease, which releases the peptides during peptide maturation (Kozlov and Grishin, 2007; Langenegger et al., 2018; Kuhn-Nentwig, 2021).

+We found LPs in 20 species, belonging to five spider families and Cupiennius, and a strikingly high structural diversity in Lycosidae.
+All these families are part of the RTA-clade, as noted above, where wolf spiders represent one of the most modern major spider family with nearly 2,500 species, corresponding to about 5% of all spider species (WSC, 2021).
+Our results support the idea that LPs are a remarkable innovation in spider venom, suitable to support or even replace the function of neurotoxins in an evolutionary context.
+These results on abundance and diversity of LPs so far characterized from Cupiennius and from five spider families opens the door into a surprising library of combinatorial peptides more or less unknown to science.

-113 MATERIALS AND METHODS
+MATERIALS AND METHODS